dtorres3rd/movie-catalog/README.md

 Dev logs:

+Libraries:

 - used fetch api via async-await for simple communication with backend/any-api. e.g. http requests like GET, POST, PUT, DELETE.
 - used public api from themoviedb for this side project.
 DOCS: (https://developer.themoviedb.org/docs/getting-started)
+- used lodash library for handling arrays

+Plugins:

+- use vite-plugin-svgr ver.4x plugin for transforming SVGs to React Component in Vite